 Another way to leverage Facebook Live is to follow up on the release of your podcast with a live Q&A session.
 This gives listeners a chance to catch you on a different medium and allows them to continue the discussion, ask questions and learn even more about issues or points you raised in your original podcast episode.

 Twitter is home to over 261 million users.
-With so many people tweeting every day, it can be hard to think of ways to make your content stand out.
+With so many people tweeting every day, it's hard to think of ways to make your content stand out.

-The teaser videos, audiograms and quote visuals mentioned earlier in this post are all perfect for Twitter too!
+Teaser videos, audiograms and quote visuals are all perfect for Twitter too!
 There's a character limit to your tweets though, but you can let your repurposed content do the talking with a short sharp introduction and a link to your podcast page.

-One such technique is repurposing your podcast episode into a fun and engaging Twitter Chat.
+One way to promote your podcast episode is by turning it into a fun and engaging Twitter Chat.
 A Twitter Chat is when a group of people discuss one topic by using a designated hashtag.
 These chats need to be scheduled and tend to last around an hour.
-You’ll obviously need to let your audience know when the chat is taking place and what the designated hashtag is.
+You’ll need to let your audience know when the chat is taking place and what the designated hashtag is.

-If you do these chats weekly around the time when your podcast is released, your audience will grow to look forward to these chats.
+If you do these chats weekly around the time when your podcast is released, your audience will grow to expect and look forward to them.
 It’s the perfect way to share your knowledge from the podcast and interact with your audience in real-time.

 Twitter, in general, is a great place to establish your personality and interact with your audience or potential clients.

-There is also the opportunity to post multiple tweets in one day, or even one hour!
-On a lot of other social platforms, you will want to restrict the amount of times you post as it can be off putting to people (we all know that one person who posts to Instagram 5 times a day!).
+You can also post multiple tweets in one day, or even one hour!
+On a lot of other social platforms, you will want to restrict the amount of times you post as it can be off-putting to people.

 You can tweet quotes, anecdotes or points made in your podcast quickly and easily.
 You can ask questions and start debates, run polls and tag your guests or people who you think might enjoy a particular episode.
 This is a great thing to do in the run-up to your podcast going live, it’s definitely going to stir-up some excitement and increase your engagement!